MarcoESCRIBANO/Mapillary2COCO-Toolbox/README.md

 >main.py

 This python script helps you convert your mapillary vistas dataset to coco format and choose the classes you want to keep.
+(Use main_full_labels.py if you want to convert all Mapillary dataset classes)

 #### Brief Introduction